Woodhall House, Edinburgh: Society of Jesus

 In 1959, Woodhall House was bought for £8000 by the Society of Jesus.
 It originally served as a retreat house for weekend retreats in Ignatian spirituality for working men's sodalities and parish groups as well as being the novitiate for the proposed Scottish Province of Jesuits.
 They intended to create a Scottish Province of Jesuits that would extend their pre-existing works in Scotland and would also build a link between Scottish Jesuits and Jesuits working abroad such as in, what was then known as, British Guyana.

 The Jesuits built Woodhall Court as a novitiate for Scotland in early September 1963.
 Fr James Christie SJ from Sacred Heart Church, Edinburgh was the first rector at the novitiate and the prefect of studies was the notable theologian and hymnwriter Fr James J. Quinn SJ.
 The first Mass in the novitiate chapel was celebrated by the Archbishop of St. Andrews and Edinburgh, Cardinal Gordon Gray.

-By 1964 all the Jesuit novices in Britain were sent to the house for their training.
+By 1964, all the Jesuit novices in Britain were sent to the house for their training.

 In 1970, the Jesuit novitiate left Woodhall House and the novices were transferred to Loyola Hall outside Liverpool.
 The Society of Jesus went on to sell Woodhall House in 1976 to a private owner.

 Present

-Soon after the Jesuits sold the property, Woodhall House was let out to students of Edinburgh Napier University and Moray House School of Education.
+Soon after the Jesuits sold the property, Woodhall Court was let out to students of Edinburgh Napier University and Moray House School of Education.
 In 1982, it was converted into 17 private residential flats.
 Woodhall House is privately owned.